 GeneCards Summary for PRELP Gene

-PRELP (Proline/Arginine-Rich End Leucine-Rich Repeat Protein) is a Protein Coding gene.
-Diseases associated with PRELP include hutchinson-gilford progeria.
-Among its related pathways are Disease and Metabolism.
+PRELP (Proline And Arginine Rich End Leucine Rich Repeat Protein) is a Protein Coding gene.
+Diseases associated with PRELP include Hutchinson-Gilford Progeria and Progeria.
+Among its related pathways are Diseases associated with O-glycosylation of proteins and Keratan sulfate/keratin metabolism.
 GO annotations related to this gene include heparin binding and extracellular matrix structural constituent.
-An important paralog of this gene is ECM2.
+An important paralog of this gene is KERA.

 UniProtKB/Swiss-Prot for PRELP Gene